If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Before the X-Men arrive in the MCU proper, Disney+ is doing a sequel to the super-popular ‘90s Fox Kids show X-Men: The Animated Series.
 The show stars Rogue, Beast, Gambit, Jean Grey, Cyclops, Jubilee, Storm, and Wolverine on an X-Men team led by Magneto, with lots of fan fave guest stars.
 A number of the voice actors from the original series are returning, too, including Cal Dodd (Wolverine) and Lenore Zann (Rogue).

 After years of manifesting it to the universe and putting it on a note under his pillow, Ryan Reynolds’s deepest wish has come true: Hugh "SNIKT!"
-Jackman is going to guest star as Wolverin in a Deadpool movie.
-Even crazier, the movie somehow exists in the MCU proper, making the almost-certain-to-be-VERY MA Deadpool 3 the MCU’s first proper mutant story.
+Jackman is going to guest star as Wolverine in a Deadpool movie.
+Even crazier, the movie is going to be part of the MCU proper (we suspect multiverse shenanigans), making the almost-certain-to-be-VERY mature audiences-skewing Deadpool 3 the MCU’s first proper mutant story.

 What does that mean?
 Where does this fall in Wolverine’s timeline?
 Will we also see Dafne Keen’s X-23, or a foul-mouthed Professor X?
 How about Cable, Domino, Colossus, Dopinder and Blind Al?
 Seriously, what the fuck is happening here?